mesfind/mesfind.github.io/nonblog-index.md

 ## Hi, I'Mesfin!

 I love building [language technology](https://en.wikipedia.org/wiki/Language_technology) and programming in languages like Python and JavaScript.
-At the moment I'm doing my coding at the [Recurse Center](http://www.recurse.com).
+At the moment I'm doing my coding at the [AAU](http://www.aau.edu.et/).

 For more about me, please check out my [bio]({{ site.baseurl }}about/) and [resume]({{ site.baseurl }}resume/).